IBM Watson Visual Recognition vs NVIDIA DIGITS

 - Quality inspection in manufacturing

-- Asset tagging for inventory management
+- Asset tagging and management

-- Training image classification models
+- Training image classification models for research

 No third-party integrations confirmed.